| Metric | This Period | Prior Year | YoY |

 | Operating Margin | 26.2% | 8.1% (3.6%–16.0%) | +18.1pt |

-The company’s Operating Margin 26.2% and Net Profit Margin 18.5% substantially exceed industry medians, placing its profitability among the top in the sector.
+Both Operating Margin and Net Margin substantially exceed industry medians, delivering top-tier profitability within the IT & Communications sector.

 Growth & Capital Efficiency